core-wg/corrclar/draft-ietf-core-corr-clar.md

 but can still decide to send a response.
-The general trade-off is that an attacker may intercept such a message and replay it at any later time, possibly multiple times, without the server having a relibale way of recognizing the replay.
+The general trade-off is that an attacker may intercept such a message and replay it at any later time, possibly multiple times, without the server having a reliable way of recognizing the replay.

 The semantics of CoAP are conducive to using such facilities:
-Safe requests are recognized by their code to not have side effects.
+Safe requests are recognized by their request method code to not have side effects.
 Nonetheless, more aspects need to be considered:
 There is no risk of metadata revealing data if the server answers a request multiple times.
 Kinds of metadata to look out for are the size of the response